 1. Open the AWS CloudFormation console.

-2. From the Stack Name column, select the stack that's stuck in UPDATE_ROLLBACK_FAILED status.
+3. From the Stack name column, select the stack that's stuck in UPDATE_ROLLBACK_FAILED status.

 $ aws cloudformation continue-update-rollback --stack-name awsstackname123 --resources-to-skip awsfaultyresource123

-Note: Replace awsstackname123 with the name of your stack, and replace awsfaultyresource123 with the logical IDs of your resource.
+Note: Replace awsstackname123 with the name of your stack.
+Replace awsfaultyresource123 with the logical IDs of your resources.

-If you have nested stacks that need to be rolled back to a working state, follow the instructions at Using ResourcesToSkip to recover a nested stacks hierarchy.
+If you have nested stacks that must be rolled back to a working state, see Using ResourcesToSkip to recover a nested stacks hierarchy.